binkley/modern-java-practices/README.md

 A typical use is for the `main()` method in a framework such as Spring Boot or [Micronaut](https://micronaut.io/).
 For a _command-line program_, you will want to test your `main()`.

+Do note that Lombok reflects on internal features of the JDK.
+If you have issues, for _Maven_: use in your project the `--illegal-access=warn` example from `.mvn/jvm.config`, and look to address these.
+The solutions in the project are a "workaround" assuming Java 11-16.

 #### Lombok configuration